|

 bind[] = MOD+Shift+Delete

-spectrwm provides many functions (or actions) accessed
+spectrwm provides many functions (or

-via key or pointer bindings.
+actions) accessed via key or pointer button bindings.

 The default bindings are listed below: